micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 words were basically empty and meaningless because multiple projects working in coordination really need a crisp story that makes sense and we didn't have one.

-In 2020 we're looking to rectify that but let's first let's talk about platforms in 2020.
+In 2020 we're looking to rectify that but let's first let's talk about platforms.

 ## PaaS in 2020

-The world exploded with a proliferation of "cloud native" tooling in the past 5 years as containers and container orchestration took centre stage.
-More specifically, Docker and Kubernetes have redefined the technology landscape along with a more conscious move towards building software in the cloud.
+5 years ago the world exploded with a proliferation of "cloud native" tooling as containers and container orchestration took centre stage.
+More specifically, Docker and Kubernetes redefined the technology landscape along with a more conscious move towards building software in the cloud.

 Micro took a forward looking view even as far back as 2015.
-It was clear distributed systems and cloud native was going to become the dominant model for backend services development over the coming years but it wasn't clear just how long we'd spend wrangling all sorts tools like docker, kubernetes, grpc, istio and everything else.
+It was clear distributed systems and cloud native was going to become the dominant model for backend services development over the coming years but, what wasn't clear is just how long we'd spend wrangling all sorts tools like docker, kubernetes, grpc, istio and everything else.
-It felt like we were rebuilding the stack and weren't really ready to talk about development.
+It felt like we were rebuilding the stack and weren't really ready to talk about development aspects of it all.

-In fact in that time, people mostly wanted to kick the tyres on all these tools and piece something together.
+In fact at that time, people mostly wanted to kick the tyres on all these tools and piece something together.
 Running kubernetes yourself became all the rage and even using service mesh as the holy grail for solving all your distributed systems problems.
-However people have come to realise while all of this tech is fun it's not actually solving developer problems.
+Many of us have come to realise while all of this tech is fun it's not actually solving development problems.

 We've gotten to the point of managed kubernetes and even things like Google Cloud Run or DigitalOcean App Platform, but none of these things are helping with a development model for a cloud native era.
-Our frustrations with the existing developer experience have grown and Micro felt like something that could solve for all that, if we took a drastic step to overhaul it.
+Our frustrations with the existing developer experience have grown and Micro felt like something that could solve for all that, but only if we took a drastic step to overhaul it.

 We think PaaS 3.0 is not just about running your container or even your source code but something that encapsulates the entire developer experience including a model for writing code for the cloud.
 Based on that Micro 3.0 aka M3O is a platform for cloud native development.

+## Cloud Native

+What is cloud native?
+What does it mean to build for the cloud?
+What is a cloud service?

+Cloud native is basically a descriptive term for something that was built to run in the cloud.
+That's it.
+It's not magic, it might sound like a buzzword, but the reality is it simply means, that piece of software was built to run in the cloud.
+How does that differ from the way we used to build before?
+Well the idea behind the cloud is that its ephemeral, scalable and everything can be accessed via an API.

+Our expectation for services running in the cloud is that they're mostly stateless, leveraging external services for the persistence, that they are identified by name rather than IP address and they themselves provide an API that can be consumed by multiple clients such as web, mobile and cli or other services.

+Cloud native applications are horizontally scalable and operate within domain boundaries that divide them as separate apps which communicate over the network via their APIs rather than as one monolithic entity.
+We think cloud services require a fundamentally different approach to software creation and why Micro 3.0 was designed with this in mind.

 ## Micro 3.0 aka M3O